-Rosie Allen-Herring is a national expert on public private partnerships, philanthropy and business strategy.
+Rosie Allen-Herring is an international expert on public and private partnerships, philanthropy and business strategy.
 She currently serves as the President and Chief Executive Officer of United Way of the National Capital Area (United Way NCA).
-Rosie is recognized as a thought leader who demonstrates the ability to convene public private entities to leverage talent and resources and create collective impact in communities across the region and beyond.
+Rosie is recognized as a thought leader who demonstrates the ability to convene public private entities, to leverage talent and resources, and create collective impact in communities across the region and beyond.

 Rosie has more than 30 years of experience in the areas of corporate finance, strategic leadership, public and private partnerships, corporate philanthropy and community investment.

-Rosie holds key leadership roles with several business and civic organizations, including serving on the Board of Directors for the Greater Washington Board of Trade, MedStar Health, Inc., WesBanco (formerly Old Line Bancshares, Inc.), Board of Trustees at A.T.
+Rosie holds key leadership roles with several business and civic organizations, including serving on the Board of Directors for MedStar Health, Inc., Greater Washington Partnership, Greater Washington Board of Trade, WesBanco Mid Atlantic Advisory Board, Board of Trustees at A.T.
 Still University, Prince George’s Community College Foundation and several additional organizations.
-She also served as a board member for Washington’s exploratory Olympic committee, Washington 2024
+She also served as a board member for Washington’s exploratory Olympic committee, Washington 2024.

-She exemplifies a “Servant Leader” philosophy in all she does.
+Rosie exemplifies a servant-leader philosophy in all she does.